tanabee/slack-channel-exporter/README.md

 ## About

-This is Slack channel exporter.
+This script exports threads for a specific channel in Slack to the Google SpreadSheet.

 ## Environment

-- Google Apps Script (Installable triggers with Google Spreadsheet)
+- Google Apps Script (Installable triggers with Google SpreadSheet)

 ## Installation